-Maybe it would take a trip to Scotland to explain why it has produced so many great writers.
-The landscape of the Highlands is one of the most dramatic in the world and Scotland’s turbulent and tragic history seems to bleed from the cities’ very stones.
-The last time I was in Edinburgh I visited Holyrood House (the Queen’s official residence in Scotland) and was much struck by its bloody past and by the way that events that happened hundreds of years ago seem as though they occurred only yesterday.
-The past is very much present in Scotland.
+Scotland’s stunning landscape and history must surely be part of the reason the country has so many great writers.
+The setting of the Highlands is one of the most dramatic in the world, and Scotland’s turbulent and tragic history seems to bleed from its cities’ very stones.
+The last time I was in Edinburgh I visited Holyrood House (the Queen’s official residence in Scotland) and I was struck by its bloody past and by the way that events that happened hundreds of years ago seem as though they occurred only yesterday.

-Having said that, there are also many brilliant modern-day Scottish writers.
-Here’s just a small selection of great modern Scottish novels:
+There are also many brilliant modern-day Scottish novels.
+Here’s just a small selection:

 And of course there are the classic Scottish novels such as Kidnapped, by Robert Louis Stevenson; The Heart of Midlothian, Rob Roy and Waverley, by Walter Scott; The Prime of Miss Jean Brodie, by Muriel Spark; The 39 Steps, by John Buchan.

-So, what to choose to read tonight?
-With such a wealth to choose from, as you can guess I have been fashin’ masel’ in a big way trying to decide.
-In the end, though, I have opted for a brilliantly romantic Scottish read about one of the most famous and turbulent times in Scotland’s history: the Jacobite uprising of 1745.
-The novel is: The Flight of the Heron, by D.K.
+And one of my favourite classic Scottish novels is a brilliantly romantic read about one of the most famous and turbulent times in Scotland’s history: the Jacobite uprising of 1745.
+The novel is The Flight of the Heron, by D.K.
 Broster.